-By now, you’ve heard it a thousand times: we’re living in an uncharted reality.
+By now, you’ve probably heard it a thousand times: we’re living in an uncharted reality.
 But we don’t need to tell you how weird and uncertain things are.
-What we can do, is help you navigate your new normal with a few financial and lifestyle tips.
-We’re behind you, so you can hopefully get back to a little bit more of the good.
+What we can do, is help you navigate this new normal with a few financial tips and lifestyle wisdom.
+We’re behind you, so you can get back to a little bit more of the good in life.

 Take a Free Online Course

 If you are trying to make the most of your downtime, why not take a free financial literacy course?
-MoneySKILL offers an online course to help you brush up on budgeting and managing your finances.
-Plus, it’s FREE.
+MoneySKILL offers a free online course to help you brush up on budgeting and financial management…

 Get the Creative Juices Flowing

 When it feels like you’ve watched every show ever made, how about getting creative with the kiddos with a few easy indoor craft projects and activities?
 Break out the crayons and markers and have them illustrate their very own story book.
 If they like music, ask them to write a song about their pet.
 If you have the space, a safe, silly obstacle course can help them burn some energy.
-You can even create a scavenger hunt list that will keep them occupied for hours on end (or at least more than 20 minutes).
+You can even create a scavenger hunt list that will keep them occupied while you get some work or laundry done.

 Cook Something New

-It’s easy to get into the same, boring routine when you’re cooking (and doing dishes) day after day.
+It’s easy to get into the same food routine when you’re cooking day after day.
 If meal prep and “leftovers” aren’t your thing, do a little research to find a new favorite recipe.
 There are thousands of free tutorials on YouTube that make getting out of your culinary comfort zone a little easier, and so much fun.

 Take a Break from the Noise

-It’s amazing what a little fresh air and exercise can do for your mental (and physical) health.
-Take a stroll around the neighborhood or take your dog to a park you’ve never been before.
+It’s amazing what a little fresh air and exercise can do for your mental and physical health.
+Take a stroll around the neighborhood or take your dog to a park you’ve never been to before.
 A change of scenery is always a mood-booster.
-Just make sure to maintain six feet of distance and wear that mask!
-If it’s not exactly “go for a walk” weather, there are literally thousands of free exercise videos on YouTube, ranging from beginner yoga to high intensity training.
+Just make sure to maintain six feet of distance and wear a mask!
+If it’s not exactly “go for a walk” weather, there are tons of free exercise videos on YouTube, ranging from beginner yoga to high intensity interval training.

 Find Your Zen